frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The results are printed to the console, showing the performance gain achieved through memoization compared to the recursive and tabulation methods.

-#### Running Code 1 - `std::vector`
+#### Running Example 4 - `std::vector`

-Code 1, the simple and intuitive code for testing purposes, finds three specific Fibonacci numbers — the 10th, 20th, and 30th — using three different functions, 1,000 times each.
+Example 4, the simple and intuitive code for testing purposes, finds three specific Fibonacci numbers — the 10th, 20th, and 30th — using three different functions, 1,000 times each.
 This code uses an `int`, `std::vector`, and `std::unordered_map` for storing the values of the Fibonacci sequence and, when executed, presents the following results.

 ```shell
 Calculating Fibonacci(10)